 Any amount due to uLaw by a user may be compensated with any amount to be received by uLaw from such user.

 In the event of a dispute concerning a Milestone, the users concerned are invited to make their best efforts to settle it amicably through a reduction of the fees, payment terms or other arrangements.
-Should users not come to a solution, the dispute must be notified submitted to uLaw.
+Should users not come to a solution, the dispute may be notified and submitted to uLaw.

 uLaw intends to place transparency at the heart of all aspects of the client-attorney relationship in order for it to rely on reciprocal trust. uLaw would like to remind users that the most efficient way to avoid misunderstandings regarding professional fees is to anticipate the questions raised by the opening of a new matter for a client and establish clear and comprehensive Milestones.
 In this respect, user-lawyers must precisely identify the issue raised by the user-client and users are invited to address the financial terms of their collaboration in full transparency as early as possible when envisaging to collaborate, through a shared definition of Milestones.

-Therefore, any possible dispute is subject by uLaw to a mandatory conciliation step during which uLaw will make sure to remain impartial in order to propose a solution that meets and conciliates both parties’ interests.
+Therefore, any possible dispute is subject by uLaw to an optional conciliation step during which uLaw will make sure to remain impartial in order to propose a solution that meets and conciliates both parties’ interests.

-In the event of an unresolved dispute, the users concerned commit to submit their dispute to uLaw, before any other action is undertaken, in order to try finding an amicable settlement in accordance with the present conciliation program.
+In the event of an unresolved dispute, the users concerned may therefore submit their dispute to uLaw, before any other action is undertaken, in order to try finding an amicable settlement in accordance with the present conciliation program.
 Users commit to respect the below provisions aiming at encouraging as much as possible amicable settlements for any dispute.

 The program is not applicable if the users concerned do not notify the dispute to uLaw within two weeks after the notification of the Milestone subject matter of the dispute.
 Failure to notify the dispute within the above timing implies the irrevocable approval of the Milestone at stake.